mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 - We've completed transitioning TinyPilot's fulfillment to a third-party vendor.
 - The local team is escaping their months-long stint in "urgent mode."
+- Now that production speed isn't a bottleneck, I can choose a price that optimizes for profitability.

 ## Goal Grades